Language selector best practices: 10 UX tips for websites and apps

 8. Allow remembering language preferences

 Use cookies or local storage to save the selected language for future visits.
 This prevents users from having to re-select their preferred language every time.
 When users return to your site or app, automatically load their last selected language.
-It will enhances the user experience and reduce frustration.
+It enhances the user experience and reduce frustration.

 9. Provide context in language names